isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Creating and Saving a Workbook
 ##############################

 From your dashboard, under Sample Analysis you will find the “Saved Workbooks” panel.
 This panel displays any previously created and save workbooks and allows you to “Create a New Workbook”.
-If you do not have any saved workbooks you will see “Saved Workbooks (0)".
+If you do not have any saved workbooks you will see “Workbooks store the analyses you create, and their related data."

 To create a **workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
 This will take you to the workbook creation page.